 Q: Do these scanners read pending codes and permanent codes?

 Yes.
 You can read all trouble codes with the DS808, MS906, and MP808, including manufacturer-specific codes, hybrid codes, pending codes, and stored or permanent codes.

 Q: Will these scan tools let me customize things like the seat settings and climate control?

 In most vehicles, yes.
-When it comes to resetting and reprogramming non-OBDII functions, there are more likely to be gaps in the compatibility of the DS808, and even in the MP808 and MS906.
+About resetting and reprogramming non-OBD II functions, there can be gaps in the DS808’s compatibility, and even in the MP808 and MS906.
 If you’re concerned, check with the manufacturer for the specific manufacturer and model year in question.